simonqv/INDA/README.md

 Implement a Binary Search Tree (BST) in Java.
 As usual, all public methods should be well-documented.

-The keys are Objects that implement the interface `java.lang.Comparable`.
+The keys are Objects that implement the interface `java.lang.Comparable` (recall the `Box` class froom week-11?).
 A generic class with a type-parameter that matches classes that implement `Comparable` can be written as follows:

 ```java
 class Tree<T extends Comparable<T>>